Chansi Stuckey

-Chansi V. Stuckey (born October 4, 1983) is an American football coach and former wide receiver.
-He is currently the Wide Receivers Coach at Notre Dame.
-He was drafted by the New York Jets in the seventh round of the 2007 NFL Draft.
-He played college football at Clemson.
+Chansi V. Stuckey (born October 4, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the New York Jets in the seventh round of the 2007 NFL draft.
+He played college football for the Clemson Tigers.
 Stuckey also played for the Cleveland Browns and the Arizona Cardinals.
+He then served as wide receivers coach at Baylor and Notre Dame.

 Professional career

 New York Jets

-Stuckey was drafted in the seventh round (235th overall) of the 2007 NFL Draft by the New York Jets.
+Stuckey was selected in the seventh round (235th overall) of the 2007 NFL draft by the New York Jets.
 After a promising preseason performance with 11 receptions, he sat out the entire 2007 regular season due to a broken foot.
 He started at the wide receiver position for the Jets in 2008.
 In each of the Jets' first three games, he caught touchdown passes from quarterback Brett Favre.
 Stuckey also caught Mark Sanchez's first career NFL touchdown against the Houston Texans in Week 1 of the 2009 NFL season.

 Cleveland Browns

-On October 7, 2009, Stuckey was traded to the Cleveland Browns, along with Jason Trusnik, and third and fifth round draft picks in the 2010 NFL Draft.
+On October 7, 2009, Stuckey was traded to the Cleveland Browns, along with Jason Trusnik, and third and fifth round draft picks in the 2010 NFL draft.
 The Jets received Braylon Edwards.